Inhaltsverzeichnis

 The solution patented by Spencer-Brown is not accidental, but intuitive: even if the elevator stops at every requested station and only then continues in one direction or the other, it is intuitive to speak of a momentum that Spencer-Brown's solution takes up.
 It can be assumed that nature proceeds in a similar way in comparable conflicts, for example when a decision has to be made about the direction in which a hand is to be moved or a blood pressure is to be shifted.

 Mathematically, this solution corresponds to a coordinate cross on which the values 0 and 1 are also entered on the x-axis and y-axis, but with different meanings.
 The new axis is imaginary in relation to the original axis.
 In this example, it has arisen from the engineer's imagination and uses a value that cannot be read off currently but can be recalled from memory.
-From a philosophical point of view, we can say with Hegel: Call 1 and Call 2 belong to the sphere of being (what is in the present moment) and thus to traditional logic, whereas memory as imagination (recollection and memory of how it was) belongs to the imagination and the sphere of the mind. (cf. in Hegel Enz §§ 452-454, 461-464; TWA 10.258-262, 277-283).
+From a philosophical point of view, we can say with Hegel: Call 1 and Call 2 belong to the sphere of being (what is in the present moment) and thus to traditional logic, whereas memory as imagination (recollection and memory of how it was) belongs to the imagination and the sphere of the mind. (cf. in Hegel Enz §§ 452-454, 461-464; TWA 10.258-262, 277-283). – In the language of differential geometry, a first-order state describes a fiber, and a second-order state describes the connection between one fiber and the next.
+The set of all fibers constitutes the fiber bundle.
+The entire path of the elevator—determined by these connections—is a trajectory through the fiber bundle.

 The machine knows no history.
 It is set up by the engineer and behaves according to predetermined rules.
 It is slavish to them (parasitic) and incapable of any creativity of its own.
 For Spencer-Brown, this results in a second-order conflict: how can we move from an automatic (formal, parasitic) logic to a creative logic?

 The two second-order states distinguished in the lift system (solvable, dilemma) became the two states with which Spencer-Brown begins the Laws of Form: the uniquely solvable state is marked, whereas the conflict state is open and unmarked within the given environment.
 In order to find a solution, it is necessary to go beyond the given system.
 In this example, this is the extension of the system by a memory.
-With the resolution of the conflict through the imaginary value, the way is also found how the juxtaposition marked - unmarked can in turn be led further into the distinction between real and imaginary states, etc., until Spencer-Brown is able to describe his own path in retrospect with the note to chapter 11 and distinguish between the mental states 'parasitic' and 'creative'.
+With the resolution of the conflict through the imaginary value, the way is also found how the juxtaposition 'marked - unmarked' can in turn be led further into the distinction between real and imaginary states, etc., until Spencer-Brown is able to describe his own path in retrospect with the note to chapter 11 and distinguish between the mental states 'parasitic' and 'creative'.

 The conflict described with the elevator shows the elementary form and with it the logic of how a conflict can occur and be resolved.
 This method is already formalized and can be adopted for far more complex conflicts if they are traced back to their elements and worked through from there.
 This even applies to conflicts that arise in antinomies and moral conflicts, as will become clearer below.